 Our Laboratory for Sensory and Chemical Analyses is accredited for sensory measurements by the Swedish National Accreditation Authority, SWEDAC.
 This guarantees that tests are objectively carried out using approved and tested methods.
 The laboratory performs sensory analysis using statistical calibration and chemical analysis using a gas chromatograph with an odour detector and mass spectrometry.
 It has unique equipment for taking gas samples at room temperature and has developed methods for measuring the effects of aromas on packaging material/permeability.

-The laboratory’s capacity is continously used to safeguard the taint and odour neutrality of raw materials and the baseboard.
+The laboratory’s capacity is continuously used to safeguard the taint and odour neutrality of raw materials and the baseboard.
 It is often consulted by third parties in investigations in taint and odour problems.
 Accreditation number: 1740 ISO/IEC 17025.

 The essential purpose of packaging is to ensure the hygiene and quality of the packed product.
 We control the entire pulp and paperboard chain production so that we can supply paperboard products which meet strict standards for hygiene, barrier functions and taint and odour neutrality.
 All materials used in the making of our board are approved for food contact in accordance with current regulations in different countries.
 To ensure that we are providing the correct product and product safety documentation we must know the intended final application.